-The IDT82V2082 registers can be divided into Global Registers and Local Registers.
-The operation on the Global Registers affects both of the two channels while the operation on Local Registers only affects the specific channel.
+The IDT82V2084 registers can be divided into Global Registers and Local Registers.
+The operation on the Global Registers affects all the four channels while the operation on Local Registers only affects that specific channel.
 For different channel, the address of Local Register is different.
-Table-23 is the map of Global Registers and Table-24 is the map of
+Table-23 is the map of Global Registers and Table-24 is the map of Local

-Local Registers.
-If the configuration of both of the two channels is the same, the COPY bit (GCF, 20H) can be set to '1' to establish the Broadcasting mode.
-In the Broadcasting mode, the Writing operation on any of the two channels' registers will be copied to the corresponding registers of the other channel.
+Registers.
+If the configuration of all the four channels is the same, the COPY bit (GCF0, 40H) can be set to '1' to establish the Broadcasting mode.
+In the Broadcasting mode, the Writing operation on any of the four channels' registers will be copied to the corresponding registers of all the other channels.